 As the name implies, a limited liability company will provide you with limited liability.
 This means that you won’t be held personally responsible for paying:

-Basically, only your LLC’s assets and money can be taken in order to cover these costs.
-And that means that creditors won’t be able to touch your personal assets, such as your real estate and bank account.
+Basically, only your LLC’s assets and money can be taken to cover these costs.
+That means that creditors won’t be able to touch your personal assets, like real estate and bank accounts.

-Only LLC assets can be used to pay off business debts, so that means that you, the owner, could stand to lose only the money that you’ve invested in your business.
-Again, your personal assets will be protected.
-That’s a relief!
+Also, only LLC assets can be used to pay off business debts.
+As an owner, this is good news because you only stand to lose the money that you’ve invested in your business.
+Again, your personal assets are protected.

-But, we should mention that, even if you were to form an LLC, you would remain personally responsible for your own wrongdoing, such as professional malpractice or fraud.
+But, we should mention that, even if you form an LLC, you remain personally responsible for your own wrongdoing, such as professional malpractice or fraud.
 So keep that liability insurance policy, just in case.